civil defence processing standards

 However, young people must have redirections in place to pay for:

-• the young person's accommodation and service costs, for example rent, board, power, phone
+- the young person's accommodation and service costs (like their rent, board, power, and phone bill)

-• the young person's lawful debts or other liabilities, for example Child Support payments, Work and Income debts
+- the young person's lawful debts or other liabilities (like Child Support payments and Work and Income debts).

-Youth Coaches MUST request YSSU to remove the young person from the payment card portion of Money Management and have access to all remaining funds.
+If young people are unable to use their payment cards due to the emergency, their youth coach should contact YSSU to request that they remove the young person from the payment card portion of Money Management and have access to all remaining funds.

 When we return to business as usual, you will need to ask YSSU to have the young person return to full Money Management.

-The requirement of completing Youth Service plans are put on hold.
-It is expected that Youth Coaches are in regular contact with all young people.
-Youth Service providers are required to provide regular updates to their Regional Contracts Manager on the well-being of their staff and young people during a Civil Defence emergency.
+The requirement of completing Youth Service plans is put on hold.
+It is expected that youth coaches are in regular contact with all young people.
+Youth Service providers are required to provide regular updates to their Regional Contracts Manager on the wellbeing of their staff and young people during a Civil Defence emergency.

 family breakdown assessment